typegoose/typegoose/README.md

 * `0.x.0` is for Minor things like adding features, that are non-breaking (or at least should not be breaking anything)
 * `x.0.0` is for Major things like adding features that are breaking or refactoring which is a breaking change
-* `0.0.0-x` is for a Pre-Release, that are not yet ready to be published
+* `0.0.0-x` is for a Pre-Release, that are not yet ready to be published -> if you plan to make an PR, you dont need to modify the version, we will do this when its merged

 ## API Documentation